-Description Balance Beginni of Perio ng Charged t Costs and Expenses l Deductions Balance at nd of Period Year ended June 30, 2007 \$ 49 \$ 12 \$ (7 /) 54 Year ended June 30, 2008 \$ 54 \$ 33 \$ - \$ 87
+Description Balance a Beginning Period Charged Costs an Expense ıd Deductions ance at f Period Year ended June 30, 2007 \$ 49 \$ 12 \$ (7 ) 54 Year ended June 30, 2008 \$ 54 \$ 33 \$ - \$ 87

 Inventories - Inventories are valued at the lower of cost or market, with cost computed on a first-in, first-out ("FIFO") basis.
-In addition to the price of the product purchased, the cost of inventory includes the Company's internal manufacturing costs including warehousing, material purchasing, quality and product planning expenses and applicable overhead, not in excess of estimated realizable value.
+Inventoried costs include material, direct engineering and production costs, and applicable overhead, not in excess of estimated realizable value.
 Consideration is given to obsolescence, excessive levels, deterioration, direct selling expenses, and other factors in evaluating net realizable value.
 Consigned inventory includes product that has been delivered to customers for which revenue recognition criteria have not been met.